alperenkars/search-engine-hk/README.md

-# (For Final Phase)

-This is the README for COMP4321 Group Project (Group 19).
-I would teach you how to prepare the virtual Python environment, and how to build and execute the spider, and how to start the Django web server to display the web user interface of our search engine using Git Bash Terminal in Your VS Code using Windows machine.

-We would use Python (version 3.11.5), pip (version 23.2.1), VS Code’s Git Bash Terminal, Google Chrome browser and a Windows 11 machine. please prepare them beforehand.
+# Web Search Engine Project

+This project was developed as part of **COMP4321: Information Retrieval & Web Search** at The Hong Kong University of Science and Technology.
+It implements a miniature web-based search engine with a crawler, indexer, and retrieval system, complete with a user interface.

 ---

+## Features

+- **Web Crawler (Spider)**
+  - Uses a breadth-first search (BFS) strategy to recursively fetch and index pages from a given URL.
+  - Handles cyclic links and modified pages gracefully.
+  - Builds a parent/child link structure for navigation.

+- **Indexer**
+  - Extracts keywords from page titles and bodies.
+  - Removes stop words and applies Porter stemming algorithm.
+  - Creates inverted files supporting phrase queries (e.g., `"hong kong"`).
+  - Stores and manages data with **SQLite**.

+- **Retrieval (Search Engine)**
+  - Implements the **vector space model** with TF–IDF weighting.
+  - Computes cosine similarity to rank results.
+  - Prioritizes matches in page titles for more relevant results.
+  - Returns up to 50 results ranked by score.

+- **Web Interface**
+  - Query box for keyword and phrase searches.
+  - Displays results with score, title, URL, metadata (last modified, size), frequent keywords, and parent/child links.
+  - Results are hyperlinked for easy access.

+---

+## Technology Stack

+- **Python** (main implementation)
+- **Django** (web interface)
+- **SQLite** (database management)
+- **HTML Parser** (for page parsing)

+---

+## Example Use Case

+1. Provide a starting URL and number of pages to index.
+2. The crawler fetches and stores pages.
+3. Queries like `"hong kong universities"` are processed.
+4. Results are ranked and displayed on the web interface.

+---

+## Project Context

+This project was completed as the final assignment for **COMP4321**.
+It demonstrates concepts in information retrieval, web crawling, inverted indexing, and query processing, similar to the foundations of modern search engines.

-# How to set up your local virtual Python environment & install all necessary packages?
+# How to set up your local virtual Python environment & install all necessary packages

-## For Windows

-0. (If you have go through the installation procedure in our final report, you can skip this part.)

-1. After you have unzipped the file `FinalPhase.zip`, you should see another zip file inside the unzipped folder `FinalPhase`, which is called `code.zip`.
-This zip file should contain all the necessary source codes of our project.

-2. Unzip `code.zip` and you would get a folder called `code`.
-Open your Git Bash terminal in Visual Studio Code (VS Code), and make sure you are in the same directory location where the folder `project` and `requirements.txt` is being placed.
+1. Open your Git Bash terminal and make sure you are in the project directory.
 Type `py -m venv venv` to create a new virtual environment called `venv`.

-3. Wait for a while and the virtual environment would be set up for you.
-Then, activate the virtual environment by typing `source venv/Scripts/activate`.
+2. Then, activate the virtual environment by typing `source venv/Scripts/activate`.
 You should see `(venv)` in your command line interface if you have successfully activated the virtual environment.

-4. Then, install all the requirements using `pip install -r requirements.txt` command.
+3. Install all the requirements using `pip install -r requirements.txt` command.
 After that, you can type `pip freeze` to see what packages have been successfully installed.

-5. You should successfully install all necessary packages and the virtual environment should be ready now.

 ---

-# Where is the Spider?

-## For Windows

-1. After you have prepared the local virtual Python environment by following the instructions from the above, you should get inside the directory cd project by entering `cd project`.
-Inside the directory, the Spider is located in `Spider.py`.

-2. The `Spider.py` script is used to crawl web pages and store the data in `main.db`.

----

-# How to run the Spider?
+# How to run Spider

-## For Windows

-1. Once again please make sure your virtual environment is already activated.
-First, run the Spider by entering `python Spider.py` to start the crawling process.
-This should take around 30 seconds to complete crawling maximum 300 pages.
+1. After activating the virtual environment, run the Spider by entering `python Spider.py` to start the crawling process.
 After the crawling process is finished, you should see `main.db` is generated.
-This SQLite database stores all the database table files that contain the indexed 300 pages (at maximum) starting from `https://www.cse.ust.hk/~kwtleung/COMP4321/testpage.htm`.
+This SQLite database stores all the database table files that contain the indexed 30 pages starting from `https://www.cse.ust.hk/~kwtleung/COMP4321/testpage.htm`.

----
+2. Then, you can run the test program by entering `python generate_spider_result.py`.
+After a while, you should see `spider_result.txt` is generated.
+This txt file would contain the output of the test program.

-# How to start up the Django web server & see the web user interface?
+# How to start up the Django web server & see the web user interface

 ## For Windows

-1. After you have finish running the Spider, make sure you are still locating inside the `project` directory.
+1. After you finish running the Spider, make sure you are still located inside the `project` directory.
 Then, you can start the Django web server by typing `python manage.py runserver`.

 2. Wait for a short while, and you should see there is a link `http://127.0.0.1:8000/` appeared in the terminal.
 Click on that link, or simply type in this link in your browser to go to the web user interface.
 (Note: You may encounter an error when you get into this link.
 This is due to the existence of the cookies from other groups.
 You can follow Step 3 below to solve this problem.)